syseleven/grav-docs-syseleven-stack/pages/04.Reference/07.dns/docs.en.md

 ### Zone Import / Export

 To migrate large amounts of zones and records to the SysEleven Stack DNS service, it is possible to use our Import / Export functionality.
 It is using the master file format as specified in RFC 1035.

+### PTR records for Floating IPs

+It is possible to configure PTR records for Floating IPs.
+This is accomplished using the Neutron DNS integration.
+For more information, please refer to our [Network reference guide](../08.network/docs.en.md) and our [How-to guide for setting up PTR records for existing floating IPs](../../03.Howtos/14.add-ptr-records/docs.en.md).

+It is not possible to set arbitrary PTR records via the Designate API directly (e.g. using `openstack ptr record set`).